Micro-Sensys/samples-doc_transponders_unix/restful/README.md

 > Class information is available under API documentation.
 See [Useful Links](#Useful-Links)

 ## Steps
+First of all, make sure *iID®service* is running on your machine (or machine where the RFID reader is connected and accessible over the network)

 ### Python console
  1. Import this project into your IDE.
  2. First make sure the communication port name for the RFID reader (for example */dev/ttyUSB0*) is selected.